mdegraw/dog-detector/README.md

 ![My Image](images/dog-detector-1.jpg)

-Toy project to get more familiar with Rust.
-Detects dogs and sends a low res bytestream to an SSD1306 OLED via MQTT.
+Toy project to get more familiar with `Rust`.
+Detects dogs and sends a low res byte stream to an `SSD1306 OLED` via `MQTT`.

 ### Usage
 * Create config file in `~/.config/dog-detector/config.toml` with path to tensorflow model file and settings